Process and Policies

 - Please review the specific instructions you need to follow to pursue cross-registration into an HSPH course:

-If you are approved by HSPH to enroll in one of their courses, please keep in mind the credits conversion below which reflects the quantity of credits that the course will be on your Friedman transcript:
+If you are approved by HSPH to enroll in one of their courses for Summer 2018 and beyond, please keep in mind the credits conversion below which reflects the quantity of semester hour units (SHUs) that the course will be on your Friedman transcript:

-- HSPH courses that are 1.25 credits are equivalent to .25 credits at Friedman.- HSPH courses that are 2.5 credits are equivalent to 0.5 credit at Friedman.- HSPH courses that are 5.0 credits are equivalent to 1.0 credit at Friedman.
+- HSPH courses that are 1.25 credits are equivalent to .75 semester hour units at Friedman.- HSPH courses that are 2.5 credits are equivalent to 1.5 semester hour units at Friedman.- HSPH courses that are 5.0 credits are equivalent to 3.0 semester hour units at Friedman.

 Important to Note